ouyang-w-19/focusflow-ai/README.md

-## FocusFlow AI – Repo Overview
+# FocusFlow AI – Repo Overview

 A modular, local‑first productivity assistant powered by LangGraph.
 It helps you plan goals, break them down into tasks, schedule your day, and (soon) reflect in a journal.
-All data is stored on‑device by default; cloud back‑ends can be enabled later.
+All data is stored on‑device by default.

 ---